 - Upgraded Marketplace Technology.
-In October 2019, we launched an upgrade to our proprietary Marketplace technology to increase agent productivity by improving the flow of data across our platform, advancing our decision-support capabilities, and improving the qualified prospect to conversion rates of our overall agent population to a level closer to that of our most productive agents. - Improving LeadScore and Call Routing Technologies.
+In October 2019, we launched an upgrade to our proprietary Marketplace technology to increase agent productivity by improving the flow of data across our platform, advancing our decision support capabilities, and improving the qualified prospect to Submitted Policy conversion rates of our overall agent population to a level closer to that of our most productive agents. - Improving LeadScore and Call Routing Technologies.
 We are improving our LeadScore and call-routing technologies, and expanding our business intelligence and analytics staffing to direct qualified prospects to agents or DIY channels that are most likely to result in such qualified prospects enrolling in the health insurance plan that best meets their needs while remaining economically attractive for us.
 We are also increasingly using our data to identify the best agent clusters to enroll an individual qualified prospect based on our Marketplace engine's determination of their likely optimal plan design, carrier, and demographic match based on the information we have about that qualified prospect.
-Additionally, we are investing in technology that will allow us to use our data to direct our marketing spend into growing our flow of qualified prospects in the highest-value marketing channels and enhancing our proprietary LeadScore technology to assess and iterate, in real-time, the performance of those marketing channels throughout the year.

-• Improving Recruiting and Training of Agents.
+Additionally, we are investing in technology that will allow us to use our data to direct our marketing spend into growing our flow of qualified prospects in the highest-value marketing channels and enhancing our proprietary LeadScore technology to assess and iterate, in real-time, the performance of those marketing channels throughout the year. - Improving Recruiting and Training of Agents.
 We are improving the recruiting and training of our agents to match the profiles of our highest performing agents.
-The opportunity to reduce the variability in our agent performance is significant, as our top 25% of agents on average were 50% more productive, based on conversion rates of qualified prospects to customers, than our general agent population in 2019.
+The opportunity to reduce the variability in our agent performance is significant, as our top 25% of agents for the multi-carrier sales outlet of the Medicare-Internal segment on average were 61% more productive than the remaining 75% of our agents for the multi-carrier sales outlet of the Medicare-Internal segment, based on conversion rates of qualified prospects to Submitted Policies for the three months ended March 31, 2020.
 We have analyzed our most productive agents and revised our recruiting, training and onboarding of the number of licenses and appointments to most closely match the skills and experiences of our most productive agents.